wp-statistics/wp-statistics/readme.txt

 * If you have enabled statistical reporting you can now use any shortcode that is supported in your WordPress installation, the old variables will continue to work for the time being, however in a future version of WP Statistics they will be removed so please update your message text now with the appropriate shortcodes.

 == Changelog ==
+= 7.0.1 =
+* Fixed: Error during new installations due to $wpdb object not being available.

 = 7.0 =
 * Added: New robots to the robots list: aiHitBot, AntivirusPro, BeetleBot, Blekkobot, cbot, clumboot, coccoc, crowsnest.tv, dbot, dotbot, downloadbot, EasouSpider, Exabot, facebook.com, FriendFeedBot, gimme60bot, GroupHigh, IstellaBot, Kraken, LinkpadBot, MojeekBot, NetcraftSurveyAgent, p4Bot, PaperLiBot, Pimonster, scrapy.org, SearchmetricsBot, SemanticBot, SemrushBot, SiteExplorer, Socialradarbot, SpiderLing, uMBot-LN, Vagabondo, vBSEO, WASALive-Bot, WebMasterAid, WeSEE, XoviBot, YoudaoBot,
 * Added: Overview page can now be customized for what is displayed on a per user basis.